rbickne/application/README.md

-My Personal Programmer is a code-free Windows development tool designed for quick application development and teaching new developers basic programming logic and event-driven development.
+My Personal Programmer is a code-free Windows development tool designed for quick application development and teaching new developers basic programming logic and event-driven programming.
 I have made this tool available on GitHub to help programmers and non-programmers write applications quickly and learn End-User computing techniques without spending extra time learning a specific programming language.